Position

 Responsibilities:

-• Design, implement, and maintain integrated systems solutions.
+• Design, implement, and maintain IT systems in line with business requirements.

-• Collaborate with cross-functional teams to understand system requirements and develop integration strategies.
+• Collaborate with stakeholders to understand system needs and provide technical solutions.

 Qualifications